What To Pack For Greece – Packing Lists For Every Season

 As for us, we generally prefer smaller-sized backpacks which are rarely over 8-9 kilos each.
 It’s just that we simply find it easier to travel with less.
 If we can do it, you can do it too!

-To save space, you can use packing cubes.
-I’ve been using these lightweight containers for a couple of decades now.
-They are super useful to separate clothes and keep them tidy and organized!
+To keep your clothes tidy and organized, you can use packing cubes.
+I’ve been using these lightweight containers for a couple of decades now and I find them super useful!

 Daypack for Greece